-The Exchange is filing a proposal to amend the fee schedule (the "Fee Schedule") applicable to MIAX Pearl Equities, an equities trading facility of the Exchange to establish fees for Industry Members 3 related to certain historical costs of the National Market System Plan Governing the Consolidated Audit Trail (the "CAT NMS Plan" or "Plan") incurred prior to January 1, 2022.
-These fees would be payable to Consolidated Audit Trail, LLC ("CAT LLC" or "the Company") 4
+The Exchange proposes to amend the NYSE Arca Equities Fees and Charges ("Equities Fee Schedule") and the NYSE Arca Options Fees and Charges ("Options Fee Schedule") to establish fees for Industry Members3 related to certain historical costs of the National Market System Plan Governing the Consolidated Audit Trail (the "CAT NMS Plan" or "Plan") incurred prior to January 1, 2022.
+These fees would be payable to Consolidated Audit Trail, LLC ("CAT LLC" or "the Company")4

-$^{^{199}\,}See$ CAT Funding Model Approval Order at 62660.
+199 See CAT Funding Model Approval Order at 62660.